-- 18.1 The municipality shall prepare a new valuation roll at least every 5 (five) years. - 18.2 In accordance with the Act the municipality, under exceptional circumstances, may decide to extend the validity of the valuation roll to 7 (seven) years by applying for approval to the MEC Cooperative Governance and Human Settlement - 18.3 Supplementary valuations will be done on a continual basis but at least once on an annual basis for the validity period of the valuation roll.
+- 18.1 The municipality shall prepare a new valuation roll at least every 5 (five) years. - 18.2 In accordance with the Act the municipality, under exceptional circumstances, may decide to extend the validity of the valuation roll to 7 (seven) years by applying for approval to the MEC for Local Government and Housing in the province. - 18.3 Supplementary valuations will be done on a continual basis but at least once on an annual basis for the validity period of the valuation roll.